SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 and an input value of ``"Brian"``.
 The function returns a tailored greeting in each case.

-To simplify the body of this function, combine the message creation and the return statement into one line:
+To make the body of this function shorter, you can combine the message creation and the return statement into one line:

 .. testcode:: definingAndCalling